BiologicalRecordsCentre/recorder-feedback-controller/README.md

 Then navigate to `http://127.0.0.1:5000/` taking you to the limited front end.
 Click on the link to go to the admin panel and enter the username (default: `admin`) and password you specified in `config.py`.

+Create a list using `Create a new list` link.

 ### Admin

 The admin (`/admin`) page gives you some limited functionality for managing the database.
 It provides tables of lists, users, subscriptions (the links between lists and users), dispatch history, and feedback.
 There are links to unsubscribe a user from a list or submit test feedback for an item.